Azure/azure-sdk-for-go/sdk/azidentity/MIGRATION.md

 }
 ```

-### `azidentity`:
+### `azidentity`

-In ordinary usage application code doesn't need to request tokens from credentials directly because Azure SDK clients handle token acquisition and refreshing internally.
-However, applications may call `GetToken()` to do so (all credential types have this method):
+In ordinary usage, application code doesn't need to request tokens from credentials directly.
+Azure SDK clients handle token acquisition and refreshing internally.
+However, applications may call `GetToken()` to do so.
+All credential types have this method.

 ```go
 import (